-While making investment decisions, one important aspect to consider is what one is getting in return for the investment being made.
-Though this is one of the first things investors think of, another aspect, though comparatively less discussed but equally as important, is the quantum of risk being taken while making the investment.
+While making investment decisions, one important aspect among the various attributes to consider is what one is getting in return for the investment being made.
+Though this is one of the first things, investors think of.
+Another aspect, though comparatively less discussed but equally as important, is the quantum of risk being taken while investing.

 The relationship between these two aspects of investment is known as the Risk-Return Tradeoff.
 The theory deals with how much an investor is willing to risk in order to increase the chances of higher returns.

 Risk-Return Tradeoff in-depth